marcogamer46/ocr-batch-converter/README.md

 [MIT](https://choosealicense.com/licenses/mit/)
 ```

 This README provides a comprehensive guide on how to set up and use the image-to-text conversion script.
 It includes information on installation, usage, requirements, and troubleshooting.
-You may want to customize the "Contributing" and "License" sections according to your preferences and the actual license you choose for your project.